pi-josh/Furever-ComFUNion/README.md

 ## Overview

-"Furever ComFUNion" is an extensive database system designed to streamline the adoption and rehoming process for animals with fur and paws.
+"Furever ComFUNion" is a generic database system designed to streamline the adoption and rehoming process for animals with fur and paws.
 Our system offers a range of features including:

 - Adoption/rehoming tracking
 - Applicant management